Ananiv

-Ananiv (Ананьїв, /uk/; Ананьев; אַנאַניעוו; Ananiev, also Nani) is a city of Podilsk Raion in Odesa Oblast, Ukraine.
+Ananiv (Ананьїв /uk/; Ананьев; אַנאַניעוו; Ananiev, also Nani) is a city of Podilsk Raion in Odesa Oblast, Ukraine.
 It hosts the administration of Ananiv urban hromada, one of the hromadas of Ukraine.
 Ananiv stands on the Tylihul River.
 According to the 2001 census, the majority of the population of Ananiv was Ukrainian -speaking (87.88%), with Russian (9.43%) and Romanian (2.08%) speakers in the minority.
 Population:

+Geography

+Ananiiv is located in the southeastern part of Podolian Upland.

 History

-The town belonged to Moldavian Autonomous Soviet Socialist Republic from 1924 to 1940.
+Ananiiv was founded in the mid-18th century, when the territory belonged to the Ottoman Empire.
+In 1792 it came under Russian rule according to the Treaty of Jassy and became a povit centre of Kherson Governorate.
+The town's development was sow due to its remoteness from main railways.
+From 1924 to 1940 it belonged to Moldavian Autonomous Soviet Socialist Republic.
+In 1932 the town was estimated to have 19,000 inhabitants.
+In the 20th century Ananiiv and the surrounding areas served as a centre of gardening, viticulture and food industry.
+Two museum functioned in the town.

 Until 18 July 2020, Ananiv was the administrative center of Ananiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Ananiv Raion was merged into Podilsk Raion.

 Jewish history

-Jews settled in Ananiv since the 19th century.
-In 1820, the Jewish community in town owned a synagogue and a cemetery, which no longer exists, though the new cemetery from the 20th century can be visited.
-The Surnames on the gravestones are still visible and documented online.
-Photos of the town Jews from the beginning of the 20th century are also visible online.
-In April 1887, a mob attacked and destroyed 175 Jewish homes and 14 shops.
+Jews settled in Ananiv during the 19th century.
+By 1820, the Jewish community had established a synagogue and a cemetery.
+The original cemetery no longer exists, although a newer Jewish cemetery dating from the 20th century survives.
+Surnames recorded on its gravestones have been documented.
+Photographs of members of the Jewish community from the early 20th century have also been preserved.

-In 1897, 50% of the town population was Jewish.
-During 1919, two pogroms in town resulted in more than 40 dead Jews.
-Under Romanian occupation, more than 330 of the town Jews were killed by Einsatzgruppen 10b.
-In October 1941, 300 out of the 445 left town.
-Jews were murdered in nearby Mostove, and the rest a month later in Gvozdiovka.
-One of these two mass graves is signed in Ukrainian and open to public.
-In 1990, 30 Jews lived in Ananiv.
+The Jewish community suffered repeated outbreaks of antisemitic violence.
+In April 1887, a mob attacked the Jewish quarter, destroying 175 Jewish homes and 14 shops.
+Jews constituted approximately half of the town's population in 1897.
+By the beginning of the 20th century, approximately 3,500 Jews lived in Ananiv, comprising about 20 percent of its population.

+During the Russian Civil War, the Jewish population was again subjected to violence.
+More than 40 Jews were killed in two pogroms in 1919.
+In early 1920, approximately 300 members of a Jewish self-defence organization fought Ukrainian armed groups; according to Yad Vashem, 220 members of the self-defence group were killed.
+The Jewish population subsequently declined because of the violence, migration, industrialization and urbanization.
+During the Soviet period, a Yiddish-language Jewish school operated in the town.
+On the eve of the German invasion of the Soviet Union in 1941, approximately 1,800 Jews lived in Ananiv.